ItsMeForLua/fplot/README.md

 This command will download and install the **fplot** library and make it available for use in your fennel/lua projects.
 Make sure you have **Gnuplot** installed and accessible in your system's `PATH`, as fplot relies on it to generate plots.
 ### Git Clone

 Another way to use fplot is to drop `fplot.fnl` and the `fennel.lua` compiler directly into your project directory.
-This allows you to write your plotting scripts in Fennel, which is the most natural way to use the library.

 1. Download `fplot.fnl` and `fennel.lua` into your project.